 Liquidity, funding needs and managing cash including potential creditor negotiations

-Therefore, directors need to consider the various sources of funding available to it and, depending on the cost to the business, ensure adequate amounts have been drawn down from lenders or made available to it from other capital providers, such as shareholders, asset-based lenders and invoice discounting facilities.
+Therefore, directors need to consider the various sources of funding available to the company and, depending on the cost to the business, ensure adequate amounts have been drawn down from lenders or made available to it from other capital providers, such as shareholders, asset-based lenders and invoice discounting facilities.
 When capital in the market is scarce, or in higher interest rate periods, the decision to have higher cash buffers is potentially prohibitively expensive to the business.
-This is a fine line to manage and will take a lot of skill and consideration on the part of directors.
+This is a fine line to manage while in a Grey Swan event and will take a lot of skill and consideration on the part of directors.

 Read our article on accessing funding and debt advisory here.

-Directors should also ensure that their debtor book is regularly reviewed by the board and managed effectively by the finance team.
+Directors should also ensure that their debtor book is regularly reviewed by the board and managed effectively by their finance team during a Grey Swan scenario.
 This will involve maintaining regular communication with their debtors, understanding the counterparty credit risk they are facing and ensuring they have robust debtor collection systems in place.

 To read more about what to do in situations such as a customer not paying, click here.

 The flip side to this is ensuring that the business itself has adequate breathing space from its creditors.
 It may be appropriate to re-negotiate terms with trade suppliers and to seek a loosening of terms from its main financial creditors.

 Click here to read more about a breaching lender covenants.